top of page

 Augie Fairchild

-Traditional Ensemble, Flute and Tin Whistle
+Flute and Tin Whistle

 Augie has been playing tin whistle and Irish flute since he was 16.
 He has studied flute with Baltimore musicians Frank Claudy and Laura Byrne, and credits them with just about everything he knows about the flute.
 Augie also plays classical cello and has a degree in music education from Indiana University of Pennsylvania.